OpenEvalProject/evals/manuscripts/elife-89635/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/024mw5h28 Center for Mechanical Excitability, The University of Chicago Chicago United States
+1. Center for Mechanical Excitability, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-2. https://ror.org/024mw5h28 Department of Biochemistry and Molecular Biology, The University of Chicago Chicago United States
+2. Department of Biochemistry and Molecular Biology, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-3. https://ror.org/024mw5h28 Institute for Neuroscience, The University of Chicago Chicago United States
+3. Institute for Neuroscience, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-4. https://ror.org/024mw5h28 Institute for Biophysical Dynamics, The University of Chicago Chicago United States
+4. Institute for Biophysical Dynamics, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-5. https://ror.org/024mw5h28 Prizker School for Molecular Engineering, The University of Chicago Chicago United States
+5. Prizker School for Molecular Engineering, The University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))

 † Corresponding author

 ## Abstract

 Prestin responds to transmembrane voltage fluctuations by changing its cross-sectional area, a process underlying the electromotility of outer hair cells and cochlear amplification.
 Prestin belongs to the SLC26 family of anion transporters yet is the only member capable of displaying electromotility.
-Prestin’s voltage-dependent conformational changes are driven by the putative displacement of residue R399 and a set of sparse charged residues within the transmembrane domain, following the binding of a Cl − anion at a conserved binding site formed by the amino termini of the TM3 and TM10 helices.
+Prestin’s voltage-dependent conformational changes are driven by the putative displacement of residue R399 and a set of sparse charged residues within the transmembrane domain, following the binding of a Cl− anion at a conserved binding site formed by the amino termini of the TM3 and TM10 helices.
 However, a major conundrum arises as to how an anion that binds in proximity to a positive charge (R399), can promote the voltage sensitivity of prestin.
-Using hydrogen–deuterium exchange mass spectrometry, we find that prestin displays an unstable anion-binding site, where folding of the amino termini of TM3 and TM10 is coupled to Cl − binding.
+Using hydrogen–deuterium exchange mass spectrometry, we find that prestin displays an unstable anion-binding site, where folding of the amino termini of TM3 and TM10 is coupled to Cl− binding.
 This event shortens the TM3–TM10 electrostatic gap, thereby connecting the two helices, resulting in reduced cross-sectional area.
 These folding events upon anion binding are absent in SLC26A9, a non-electromotile transporter closely related to prestin.
 Dynamics of prestin embedded in a lipid bilayer closely match that in detergent micelle, except for a destabilized lipid-facing helix TM6 that is critical to prestin’s mechanical expansion.
 We observe helix fraying at prestin’s anion-binding site but cooperative unfolding of multiple lipid-facing helices, features that may promote prestin’s fast electromechanical rearrangements.
 These results highlight a novel role of the folding equilibrium of the anion-binding site, and help define prestin’s unique voltage-sensing mechanism and electromotility.

 ## Introduction